 When performing an autrace on a process, make sure that any audit rules are purged from the queue to avoid having these rules clash with the ones that autrace adds.
 Delete the audit rules with the auditctl -D command.

 autrace /usr/bin/less /etc/sysconfig/auditd

 '''

-Waiting to execute: /usr/bin/less

 Cleaning up...

 No rules

 Trace complete.
-You can locate the records
+You can locate the record

-with 'ausearch -i -p 7642'

 '''